 Public information, as defined by the Texas Public Information Act (Texas Government Code §552.002), is any information that is written, produced, collected, assembled, or maintained under a law or ordinance or in connection with the transaction of official business.

+RESCISSIONS:

+WD Letter 13-18

 PROCEDURES:

 No Local Flexibility (NLF): This rating indicates that Boards must comply with the federal and state laws, rules, policies, and required procedures set forth in this WD Letter and have no local flexibility in determining whether and/or how to comply.
 All information with an NLF rating is indicated by “must.”